jasperzhong/byteps/benchmarks/ImageNet/README.md

 Given that you have N nodes, each equipped with 8 GPUs and ethernet interconnection.
 In this guide, we take training ImageNet with ResNet50 for example.
 Now let's begin our tour of distributed training with BytePS.

-0. make sure the first node can ssh to other machines
+0. make sure the first node can ssh to other machines without passwords.

 1. install BytePS in all your machines.